MudBlazor/ThemeManager/README.md

 Blazor Theme Manager component for MudBlazor library.
 Can be used live or during development to fast and easy try out different theme settings.

-**This component is not production ready, be ready for performance issues, bugs and missing features.
+**This component is not suitable for prod applications, be ready for performance issues, bugs and missing features.
 Feel free to help improve it.**

-## Demo and Online Examples
+## Online Demo & Examples
 - [MudBlazor Theme Manager](https://thememanager.mudblazor.com/)
 - [AdminDashbord Template](https://templates.mudblazor.com/)

+## Workflow

 ## Prerequisites